Encouraging Educators, Promoting Growth

 Scholarship funds must be used for education-related expenses only.

 Any member or chapter may designate a memorial contribution to the CTA Martin Luther King Jr. Memorial Scholarship Fund.
 The bereaved is sent a notice which acknowledges a contribution to the fund in memory of the deceased and naming the donor.
 The contributor receives a receipt for use in preparing income tax deduction claims.
 Additional contributions may be made in honor of individuals and their achievements.

-The members of the committee are approved by the CTA Board of Directors and represent a broad cross section of racial and ethnic minority members.
+The members of the committee are approved by the CTA Board of Directors and represent a broad cross section of racial and BIPOC members.